 Life in all its fullness (John 10:10)

 At St Edward’s we believe the purpose of education is to enable and nurture every child to thrive and become the person they are capable of being, experiencing a full life in mind, body, heart and spirit.

-The values that we outlive daily in our school are: Friendship, Thankfulness, Truthfulness, Trust, Forgiveness, Respect, Reverence and Responsibility.
+The values that we live out daily in our school are: Friendship, Thankfulness, Truthfulness, Trust, Forgiveness, Respect, Reverence and Responsibility.

 We aim to be distinctive in our Christian character by living out our school vision and values daily.
 Our staff are role models in the way they interact with each other and with our pupils, living out our school values in all they do.
-People regularly comment on the 'family feel' our school has and the polite and courteous young people that our children are.
+People regularly comment on the 'family feel' our school has and how our pupils are such polite and courteous young people.

 For more information on our values, see our prospectus.

 We have very strong links with our parish church, St Edward the Confessor, which is in the middle of Romford marketplace.